Full report

 An Assessment of Evidence and Outstanding Research Gaps

-This research-focused analysis concentrates on the scientific and methodological evidence base, including:
+This 35-page research-focused analysis deals exclusively with the scientific and methodological evidence base, including:

 This component is intended for researchers, toxicologists, and biomedical scientists.